KelvinLimanto/kelvinlimanto.giithub.io/index.markdown

 layout: home
 ---
 Welcome to my website where I document a few of my fun projects and designs.
-Feel free to click on any of the images to read more.
+Feel free to click on any of the links or images to read more.